Kyriosity/read-write/README+/software/~design/drive/README.md

 # Software - Design - Drives

-//ToDo:
+## Drive and Let drive

 LIST of DRIVes

+|- Domain - everything is domain\
+|- Data\
+|- Event\
+|- Function

 🚧🚧🚧🚧🚧 DRAFT: Work in Progress 🚧🚧🚧🚧🚧

 Test-Driven Domain/Syntax Design (TDDD, T3D)

-## Watershed of tests applications
+## Watershed of test applications

-Short after the first programs were written, THE same the demand to facilitate their proof with formalized actions and expectations.
+Shortly after the first programs were written, THE same the demand to facilitate their proof with formalized actions and expectations.

 After test automation red-test-first paradigm to prevent the biggest pitfall of CASUALY GREEN results.